CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-5/07/page02.md

     ![](../images/n57c60.png)

-     >**Note**: It may take some time for the test to get selected.
+     >**Note:** It may take some time for the test to get selected.
 Please try refreshing the cluster periodically until it appears.

 1. Select **Submit**.